 Blast helmet with climate control

 The best way to stay cool while blasting is with our Comfort Systems.

-- A cool/heat tube which supplies 20°F above or below ambient air
+- A climate control module which supplies air 20°F above or below ambient temperature

 - An apron

 - All the hoses and breathing air filter*

-The cool tube is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!
+The climate control is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!

 *Note: When using a blast helmet with supplied air, it's important to never run breathing air straight from the compressor.
 It needs to first pass through a filter, otherwise you could breathe in carbon monoxide.